Queens-Physics/qexpy/docs/_build/html/_sources/intro.txt

    import qexpy.error as e
    import qexpy.plotting as p

-   # This cell will load the package in a way that is shorter to type
+   # This cell will load the package

 .. nbinput:: ipython3
    :execution-count: 2